MetPX/sarracenia/docs/source/fr/Reference/glossary.rst

 - Tree...........Arborescence
 - wildcards....(?)

-message, advertisement, post, notification -> message, publicité? , annonce? , article?
+message, advertisement, post, notification, announcement -> message, publicité? , annonce? , article?

+The canonical term is now:

+"notification message" in English, and "message d'annonce" in French.

+Please replace with the canonical term when you find it.